-Currently all older people aged 75 or more are eligible for a free TV licence, but the BBC announced last week this would be restricted to those claiming Pension Credit from June 2020.
+Previously all older people aged 75 or older were eligible for a free TV licence, but the BBC announced in June 2019 this would be restricted to those claiming Pension Credit from summer 2020.

 What is Pension Credit?